Operation Kikusui I: Battle

 A total of 10 U.S. aircraft were shot down by anti-aircraft fire from the Japanese ships; some aircrews were rescued by seaplane or submarine.
 The U.S. lost 12 men.
 Some of the Japanese survivors reported that U.S. fighter aircraft strafed Japanese survivors floating in the water.
-Japanese survivors also reported that U.S. aircraft temporarily halted their attacks on the destroyers during the time that the destroyers were busy picking up survivors from the water.
+Other Japanese survivors reported that U.S. aircraft temporarily halted their attacks on the destroyers during the time that the destroyers were busy picking up survivors from the water.